 Early in MSU’s process, Sun Rhodes reached out to members of the region’s Crow Nation and Cheyenne Nation, whose tribal symbols and ceremonial imagery necessarily would influence the design.
 Continued discussions with elders led to additional representations and further development.
 Concept designs helped generate excitement for the project.

-Trees felled on site to make room for the building will become custom, live-edge tables in the student commons and conference room.
+Trees felled on-site to make room for the building became custom, live-edge tables in the student commons and conference room.
 Timber-wrapped columns and wrought-iron handrails will echo other elemental resources.
 Learn more about the furniture crafted from trees harvested from the site here.